ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 For encoding, we used the same encoding as the first version of our Random Forest Model which was label encoding.

 We use DecisionTreeClassifier as our estimator.
 The train-test ratio is 80:20.
-After trainning the model, the training accuracy resulted in 99% while the test accuracy resulted in 29%.
-Comaparing the two accuracies, the training accuracy is much higher whhich would reult in overfit but also would mean the model have a difficult time in generalizing.
+After training the model, the training accuracy resulted in 99% while the test accuracy resulted in 29%.
+Comparing the two accuracies, the training accuracy is much higher which would result in overfit but also would mean the model has a difficult time in generalizing.

-In addition, we created a SVM model to futher test the data.
-This was done with SVC classififer as the estimator.
-The data is then scaled with StandardScaler and transform using fitting scaler to ensure they are in the same scale.
+In addition, we created an SVM model to further test the data.
+This was done with the SVC classifier as the estimator.
+The data is then scaled with StandardScaler and transformed using a fitting scaler to ensure they are in the same scale.
 After training the model, the training accuracy resulted in 44% while the test accruacy resulted in 36%.
-The gap between trainin and testing is much lower than Decision Tree Model but it could potentially cause an overfit since training accuracy is higher than testing accuracy.
+The gap between training and testing is much lower than the Decision Tree Model but it could potentially cause an overfit since training accuracy is higher than testing accuracy.